Carlton (NSW)

 An assessment of population growth drivers in Carlton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Carlton (NSW) SA2 population is estimated at 11,829 as of Nov 2025.
-This reflects an increase of 1,198 people since the 2021 Census, which reported a population of 10,631.
-The change was inferred from AreaSearch's estimation of resident population at 11,644 following examination of ABS ERP data release in June 2024 and validation of 179 new addresses since the Census date.
-This level of population equates to a density ratio of 5,798 persons per square kilometer, placing Carlton (NSW) SA2 among the top 10% nationally by AreaSearch's assessment.
-Carlton (NSW)'s 11.3% growth since the 2021 Census exceeded both its SA4 region (7.5%) and state averages, marking it as a significant growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 88.0%.
+Carlton's population is estimated at 11,859 as of Feb 2026.
+This reflects an increase since the 2021 Census which reported a population of 10,631 people.
+The growth of 1,228 people (11.6%) was inferred from AreaSearch's estimate of resident population at 11,644 following examination of ABS's latest ERP data release in June 2024 and an additional 197 validated new addresses since the Census date.
+This results in a density ratio of 5,813 persons per square kilometer, placing Carlton among the top 10% of national locations assessed by AreaSearch.
+The suburb's growth exceeded both its SA4 region (7.6%) and the state level, marking it as a growth leader.
+Overseas migration contributed approximately 88.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2-level projections released in 2022 with 2021 as the base year are utilized.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate an increase just below the median of statistical areas across the nation, with Carlton (NSW) SA2 expected to expand by 1,395 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 7.6% over the 17 years.
+By 2041, the suburb is expected to expand by 1,452 persons based on aggregated SA2-level projections, reflecting an increase of 10.4% in total over the 17 years.

 Frequently Asked Questions - Population